-FY 2022-2023 Community Services Performance Contract Exhibit G: Community Services Boards Master Programs Services Requirements
+FY 2024-2025 Community Services Performance Contract Exhibit G: Community Services Boards Master Programs Services Requirements Contract No. P1636.1

-- 5. The CSB shall provide temporary housing supports in VARR certified houses, when necessary - 6.
+- A. The CSB Responsibilities: The CSB agrees to comply with the following requirements. - 1.
+The CSB shall comply with the Department's approved budget plan for services. - 2.
+The CSB may employ SA MAT treatment personnel and recovery personnel - 3.
+The CSB may provide treatment and recovery services to include: drug/medical supplies, drug screens, lab work, medical services, residential treatment, childcare services, client transportation, contingency management, recruitment services and treatment materials, employment resources, recovery wellness planning resources, harm reduction materials. - 4.
+The CSB shall provide temporary housing supports in VARR certified houses, when necessary - 5.
 The CSB shall collect GPRA data for each person receiving services at intake, discharge, and 6-month time points.
-This data must be submitted to OMNI Institute within five business days of survey completion. - 7.
-All of the aforementioned GPRA reporting must be submitted to OMNI Institute within five business days of survey completion. - 8.
-CSB receiving treatment or recovery funding under the SOR grant must complete a treatment or recovery Quarterly Survey every quarter of the grant. - 9.
+This data must be submitted to OMNI Institute within five business days of survey completion. - 6.
+All of the aforementioned GPRA reporting must be submitted to OMNI Institute within five business days of survey completion. - 7.
+CSB receiving treatment or recovery funding under the SOR grant must complete a treatment or recovery Quarterly Survey every quarter of the grant. - 8.
 The aforementioned Quarterly Survey must be submitted to OMNI Institute within two weeks of request by OMNI Institute. - B. The Department Responsibilities: The Department agrees to comply with the following requirements. - 1.
 The Department shall be responsible for submitting required reporting to SAMHSA in accordance with the SOR Notice of Award. - 2.
 The Department shall conduct physical and/or virtual site visits on an annual basis, or more frequently, if necessary.
 Each site visit will be documented in a written report submitted to the Director of Adult Community Behavioral Health. - 3.
 The SOR team will provide quarterly reports to internal and external stakeholders. - C. Reporting Requirements: The CSB shall submit the Quarterly Treatment and Recovery Reporting Surveys through the online survey link that will be provided by OMNI Institute each quarter.
 All surveys must be submitted no later than the following dates: